Lessons

 - use the device you have with the largest screen and the highest processing power.

-- Best choice is usually a desktop computer (because of large screens and higher processing power)
+- Best choice is usually a desktop or large laptop computer (because of large screens and higher processing power)

-- Consider using a wired adaptor - not a wireless/bluetooth connection - to mirror your screen to a large tv!
+- Consider using a wired adaptor like an hdmi cable - not a wireless/bluetooth connection - to mirror your screen to a large tv!

 - use a high speed reliable internet connection.